 Mason Hall 3151

 Ph.D., Boston University

 Jim Davis is Professor of Musicology and Chair of the Music History Area at the School of Music, State University of New York at Fredonia.
-His primary research focuses on military music and musicians, and in particular the American Civil War.
+His primary research focuses on the music and musicians of the American Civil War.
 He has also worked in the areas of music history pedagogy, American popular music of the 19th and 20th centuries, and the history of bands.

 - The Way of Improvement Leads Home: reflections at the intersection of American history (religion (politics (and academic life (5).